b2testwithoutrest/ideal-test-site/frontend/README.md

 ## Deploy

-- Build and deploy the `build/` folder to GitHub Pages, Netlify, or Vercel!
+- Build and deploy the `build/` folder to GitHub Pages, Netlify, or Vercel.

 ## Features